sascommunities/sas-global-forum-2020/CONTRIBUTING.md

 3. Use a pull request to submit your new content.
 One of the project owners will review the change and merge it with the rest of the project.
 Reviewers will check only that you have followed the recommended structure (adding/changing content in the folder for your paper).
 For these contributions,the reviewer is not checking for quality or completeness of the content.
 As the paper author, we assume that you know what your readers need.

+**Do not change or remove** other content that isn't related to your paper.
+Although your copy of the repository contains all content, only the changes you add will be merged as part of the pull request.

 Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.